 7. Adding it to the dishwasher

-It’s also ineffective at removing hard-water film, testing by Consumer Reports found.
+It’s also actually ineffective at removing hard-water film, testing by Consumer Reports found.

 Skip the vinegar and try a dishwasher cleaner — Consumer Reports cites the Affresh or Finish brands.
 It may cost a little more than vinegar, but significantly less than a new machine.